 Matt Iacchei - 2015-2017.
 Matt worked on population genomics, as well as temporal genetic studies of marine zooplankton populations.
 He was funded by an NSF Ocean Sciences postdoctoral fellowship, and is now an Assistant Professor at Hawaii Pacific University.

 Olivier Laroche - 2018-2019.
 Oli collaborated with us on the DeepCCZ project.
 With support from Pew Charitable Trusts, he used eDNA surveys to assess biodiversity in the Clarion Clipperton Fracture Zone (abyssal Pacific), in the context of deep sea mining.
 He is now a postdoctoral scholar at the Institute of Marine Research, in Tromso Norway.

 Kristin Halbert - MS 2013, Zoology.
 Kristin worked on cryptic diversity and speciation in Pleuromamma piseki and P. gracilis.
 Kristin was formally advised by D. Carlon (Biology Dept), and conducted her thesis research in the Goetze lab.

-Emily Norton - MSc received July 2013.
+Emily Norton - MS 2013, Oceanography.
 Emily worked on spatial genetic patterns in the mesopelagic copepod Haloptilus longicornis.
 She conducted both empirical and modeling studies on dispersal and connectivity among populations in this species.
-She is now a NOAA Coastal Management Fellow in Maine.
+She is now a research scientist/modeler at JISAO at the University of Washington.

 Da Woon Jung